By AJ Huynh

 Quick Takeaways

-- Therapy Focuses on More Than Symptoms: Counseling often helps individuals understand the thoughts, emotions, and behaviors contributing to anxiety.
+- Therapy Focuses on More Than Symptoms: Counseling often helps individuals understand the thoughts, emotions, body responses, and behaviors contributing to anxiety.

 - Progress Happens Over Time: Many people gradually build confidence, resilience, and healthier coping skills through therapy.